chirpstack/chirpstack/DEVELOPERS.md

 - When altering a table, a single operation can be done on one query with sqlite.
 Meaning there need to be one alter table per altered column (dropped, added or other) for example.
 - Index on a table needs to be dropped before its target column.
 Because SQLite fails to drop the column if an index exists on it.
 - Sqlite requires a complex procedure for some column operations like changing column type or removing the default of the column. ([see "simple procedure" in the second half of this section](https://www.sqlite.org/lang_altertable.html#otheralter)).
 An alternative could be creating a new column, moving the data in it, dropping the old and renaming the new to old if necessary.
+- Sqlite uses TRUE/FALSE keywords or 1/0 integers for boolean values instead of true/false

 ### Diesel differences